 It’s time to start planning that summer national park road trip!
 Goodbye to the same four walls we’ve been staring at for months.
 Goodbye to urgent deadlines, the growing pile of demands, and the stale routines that we promised ourselves months ago we would kick.
-Hello to the freedom of the open road and national parks – America’s Best Idea.
+Hello to a Yosemite road trip and to the freedom of the open road and national parks – America’s Best Idea.

 Think about it.

 California has nine different national parks, count ‘em – NINE national parks.
 That’s plenty to keep everyone busy for a whole host of summers.
 And that doesn’t even count 18 national monuments, over 270 state parks, the miles of coastal highway and more.

 California’s National Parks span marine environments at Channel Islands to dessert dunes at Death Valley, so you’re sure to find something you love.
 Channel Islands National Park Tyler Bight anchorage on San Miguel Island.
 Photo: NPS (left) Death Valley National Park Mesquite sand dunes.
 Photo: NPS/Kurt Moses (right)